bdombro/monorepo-tooling-demos/README.md

 One critical feature of package managers is "resolving" which version of each dependency to install, where to install, how, and dedupe shared dependencies when possible.
 They create a "lock" file, which is a map of what resolutions were made.
 Lock files are critical to ensure that the exact same resolutions are made between developers and CI/CD.
 Without them, JS apps would be terribly unreliable.

-An unfortunate consiquence of manager-specific resolution is lock-in -- many issues arrise with differing resolutions.
+An unfortunate consequence of manager-specific resolution is lock-in -- many issues arise with differing resolutions.

 These days, all JS package managers support the following features: